 temporary files that editors sometimes leave in working directories.

 Here are the steps to create a project, add a theme, and begin creating content.
-Remember that, out of the box, Hugo does not contain a default theme: hence, not only is it necessary to add a theme, but also to
+Remember that, out of the box, Hugo does not contain a default theme: hence, not only is it necessary to add a theme, but also to configure it.

 Note that this sequence of steps contains additional steps, compared to the version in the Hugo documentation!